We found 11 online brokers that are appropriate for Trading Pakistan.

 While the act of trading itself might not be illegal, the State Bank of Pakistan (SBP) has warned against using offshore platforms for CFD and other marginal product trading.
 This is because the SBP considers such activity unauthorized outflow of foreign currency.
 It's important to thoroughly research the legal landscape and the risks involved before considering CFD trading in Pakistan.

 Foreign exchange trading involves exchanging one particular currency for another.
 Exchange rates are susceptible to fluctuations as the value of a currency goes up or down with another given currency pair.
 Forex trading gained more traction once online trading became prevalent in recent years.
 The Forex market is known to be the most prominent fiscal market internationally, with the most liquidity.
-In April 2024, the Forex market exhibited a daily turnover of 6.8 trillion, based on data gathered by the BIS (Bank for International Settlements).

 Demo accounts are accounts that use virtual money that is not real.
-These accounts are used by newbie traders to practice trading, try out a trading strategy, or evaluate a potential broker’s platform and services.
+These accounts are used by newbie traders to practice trading, try out a trading strategy, or evaluate a potential brokers platform and services.
 Such accounts simulate an actual trading environment, helping new traders build confidence in their strategies.
 Demo accounts are often available in many countries, including Pakistan.

-Islamic or Shari’a-based accounts are most suitable for traders and investors wishing to trade using accounts conforming to Shari’a law.
-These accounts remove the involvement of Riba (usury), which is considered Haram under Shari’a law.
+Islamic or Shari'a based accounts are most suitable for traders and investors wishing to trade using accounts conforming to Shari'a law.
+These accounts remove the involvement of Riba (usury), which is considered Haram under Shari'a law.

 Before you begin investing in the Pakistani stock market (PSX), it's crucial to understand the regulatory landscape.
 The Securities and Exchange Commission of Pakistan (SECP) regulates the PSX and other financial institutions like stockbrokers, credit rating agencies, insurance firms, and more.

 For Pakistani citizens with a local bank account and valid ID, setting up a brokerage account is straightforward.
-However, non-residents, including Non-Resident Foreign Nationals (NRFs) and Non-Resident Pakistanis (NRPs), and Foreign Institutional Investors (FIIs) need to follow additional requirements.
+However, non residents, including Non Resident Foreign Nationals (NRFs) and Non Resident Pakistanis (NRPs), and Foreign Institutional Investors (FIIs) need to follow additional requirements.

-To invest in Pakistani stocks, all non-residents (NRFs, NRPs, and FIIs) must open an account with a bank that offers custodial services.
+To invest in Pakistani stocks, all non residents (NRFs, NRPs, and FIIs) must open an account with a bank that offers custodial services.
 These accounts typically include a linked securities account for holding purchased stocks and a Special Convertible Rupee Account (SCRA) for holding funds.
 Additionally, a deposit account with the State Bank of Pakistan and the Central Depository Company (CDC) is required to hold treasuries and other securities.

-Finally, non-residents must establish an account at a custodian bank to obtain a Unique Market Identifier Number (UIN) for identification within the stock market.
+Non residents must establish an account at a custodian bank to obtain a Unique Market Identifier Number (UIN) for identification within the stock market.
 Before opening a Pakistani stockbroker account, NRPs, FIIs, and NRPs must complete these steps and provide their bank information and identification documents.

-The PSX facilitates trading in various instruments like stocks, derivatives, exchange-traded funds (ETFs), Islamic products, and government bonds.
+The PSX facilitates trading in various instruments like stocks, derivatives, exchange traded funds (ETFs), Islamic products, and government bonds.
 Transactions are primarily conducted in Pakistani rupees and recorded electronically through BATS (Bonds Automated Trading System), KATS (Karachi Automated Trading System), and KITS (Karachi Internet Trading System).

 In essence, KATS caters to stockbroker trading, KITS facilitates online trading, and BATS provides a platform for trading government and corporate bonds.